KnightOS/KnightOS/docs/kernel/routines/general.md

 **Address**: 0x3F7F

 Compares two zero-delimited strings.
-May also be used to compare any arbituary zero- delimited data.
+May also be used to compare any arbituary zero-delimited data.

 *Inputs*